Leashaniya/Python3Fundamentals/README.md

-summary and the nested contacts programs are available
+summary of the basics, lists and dictionaries